natejimenez/P1ExpenseAPI/README.md

 # Technologies Used

-- JavaScript,
+- JavaScript
-- HTML,
+- HTML
-- CSS,
+- CSS
-- AJAX,
+- AJAX
-- SQL,
+- SQL
-- Hibernate,
+- Hibernate
-- Java,
+- Java
-- Javalin,
+- Javalin
-- Mockito,
+- Mockito
 - JUnit

+# Features

+- Employees and managers can log into the system using their own credentials, obtaining a unique JWT token
+- An employee can submit expenses and view their own expenses
+- A manager can view all employee expenses, approve/deny/delete them, and submit their own expenses